gateio/gateapi-go/docs/SpotApi.md

                                  Secret: "YOUR_API_SECRET",
                              }
                             )
-    orderId := "orderId_example" // string - Retrieve the data of the order with the specified ID
+    orderId := "orderId_example" // string - Retrieve the data of the order with the specified ID.

     result, _, err := client.SpotApi.GetSpotPriceTriggeredOrder(ctx, orderId)
     if err != nil {